hdescottes/hdescottes/README.md

 ### Hi there, I'm Hugo 👋

-## I'm a young Developer making my way through code!!
+## I'm a Developer making my way through code!!

 - 🌱 I’m currently improving in Java and React, and especially code architecture
 - 👯 I’m looking to collaborate and contribute to Open Source projects